 In 1993, VTOA merged with the Vermont Woodland Resources Association, which became Vermont Woodlands Association in 1996.
 Not much has changed besides our name and the issues woodland owners face today from taxes to timber, regulation to right to practice forestry, invasive species to cost share incentives.
 Also unchanging is the need for a powerful and unified voice driven by members.
 Landowners were critical to VTOA’s success… “we want to extend the work to every acre of timberland in the State… and to accomplish this we must acquaint every timberland owner with the purposes and aims of our Association.”
 It could not be said better today!

-The Vermont Woodlands Association Board meets the third Friday of every month (unless otherwise indicated) at the VAST office on Granger Road in Berlin, VT from 9am to noon.
+The Vermont Woodlands Association Board meets the third Friday of every month (unless otherwise indicated) via Zoom from 9am to noon.
 This is an open meeting, and all members are welcome to attend.
 If you are interested in attending, send us an email for the meeting access information.

 Allan Thompson, Waterbury, President